guidance-guarantee-programme/pension_guidance/content/appointments.en.md

 ---
-description: Book a phone or face-to-face appointment with Pension Wise for personal guidance on your pension pot options.
+description: Book a phone appointment with Pension Wise for personal guidance on your pension pot options.
 tags:
   - appointments
 ---